KTajerbashi/CleanArchitecture.AngularHost/README.md

 ## Overview

-`CleanArchitecture.AngularHost` is an **Infrastructure Source Template** designed for teams and developers who want a ready-to-use foundation for new full-stack applications.
+`clean-architecture-angular-host` is an **Infrastructure Source Template** designed for teams and developers who want a ready-to-use foundation for new full-stack applications.

 The template combines: